 This Texas refuge, 10,528 acres in size, was established in 1972, to preserve the critically endangered Attwater's subspecies of the Greater Prairie Chicken and the coastal prairie habitat that it needs to survive.
-Special tours of the refuge, to see the chickens, are available during the Attwater's Prairie-Chicken Festival, held the second weekend of April every year (unless that is Easter, then it will be the first weekend).
+More than 250 species of birds have been seen here.
+The Attwater's Prairie Chicken Festival is held the second weekend of April every year (unless that is Easter, then it will be the first weekend).

 This refuge is part of the Great Texas Coastal Birding Trail - site no. CTC 004.

-The last few wild Attwater's Prairie-Chickens (a subspecies of the Greater Prairie Chicken) are located in a part of the refuge which is not open to the general public, in order to protect them.
-There were 52 birds at the last count in Dec.
-2008, on this refuge, and 20 more chickens at 2 other preserves - the Texas City Prairie Preserve and the Refugio-Goliad Prairie Conservation Area.
-There are 190 chickens in the captive breeding programs at the Houston Zoo, San Antonio Zoo and the Fossil Rim Wildlife Center, Glen Rose.
-The grand total is only 262 birds in the whole world!
+The last few wild Attwater's Prairie Chickens (a subspecies of the Greater Prairie Chicken) are located in a part of the refuge which is not open to the general public, in order to protect them.
+There are less than 100 birds at three protected sites - the Attwater Prairie Chicken National Wildlife Refuge, the Texas City Prairie Preserve and private land near Goliad, Texas.
+There are captive breeding programs at the Houston Zoo, San Antonio Zoo and the Fossil Rim Wildlife Center, Glen Rose.

 Birds you can see here include: